-Within the West Plains UGA, American Rescue Plan (ARP) Act funds have been allocated for the acquisition of park land acquisition and conceptual design work for a 10-20-acre community park.
+Within the West Plains UGA, American Rescue Plan (ARP) Act funds have been allocated for the acquisition of park land acquisition and conceptual design work for a 10-20 acre community park.
 ARP Funds have also been earmarked for enhancements to the existing Plante's Ferry Sports Complex.

-Projects identified in the Finance Plan in Appendix A are anticipated to be funded through three major sources: Real Estate Excise Tax (REET) funds, Conservation Futures Tax (CFT) funds, and

-Washington State Recreation & Conservation Office (RCO) grants.
+The 2021 Six-Year Parks, Recreation, & Golf CIP provides the financing plan for 2021 through 2025.
+Projects identified are anticipated to be funded through three major sources: Real Estate Excise Tax (REET) funds, Conservation Futures Tax (CFT) funds, and Washington State Recreation & Conservation Office (RCO) grants.
 Other funding sources in the form of bonds, donations, and other competitive grants may materialize to supplement those major funding sources described above.
-See Appendix A for the six and twenty-year finance plans.
+See Appendix A for six-year financing plan.